Grace-Amondi/SODO/README.md

 3.Ensure a clean and hygienic environment through correct disposal of sanitary towels.

-4. Ensure transparency in the crowdfunding of sanitary resources.
+4.Ensure transparency in the crowdfunding of sanitary resources.